Abd Allah ibn Mas'ud: Conversion to Islam

 Ibn Masʿūd was an early follower of Islam, having converted before 616.
 He appears nineteenth on Ibn Ishaq's list of people who were converted by Abu Bakr.

-As a youth, he worked as a shepherd for Uqba ibn Abu Mu'ayt.
+As a youth, he worked as a shepherd for Uqba ibn Abu Mu'ayt, one of the principal adversaries of Islam.
 He first met Muhammad and Abu Bakr while watching his flocks when they were "fleeing from the idolators".
 They asked him for milk, but Abd Allah said he could not steal from his employer.
 According to Masʿūd, Muhammad then asked for an unmated ewe and stroked its udder, whereupon milk poured out.
 Abd Allah immediately asked to be taught "some of these words", and Muhammad began to teach him the Qur'an.
-Abd Allah later said that he learned 70 suras from Muhammad.
+Abd Allah later said that he learned 70 surahs from Muhammad.

 Later his mother and brother also converted to Islam.

 Around 614 the Quraysh began a campaign to suppress Islam through the oppression of Muslims of lower social status.
 Abd Allah, as a foreigner whose allies had withdrawn their protection, was vulnerable to this persecution.
 Abu Jahl—one of the high-status leaders among the Quraysh—once "clawed at him and punched him".

 The Muslims remarked one day that the Quraysh had never heard the Qur'an being recited clearly, and that someone needed to make them listen to it.
 Abd Allah volunteered.
 His friends reminded him that he had no protector and therefore the crowds might attack him, but Abd Allah replied, "Allah will protect me."
 He stood in front of the Kaaba and began to recite Surah Ar-Rahman from the Qur'an.
-When the Quraysh realized that he was reciting Muhammad's teaching, they began to hit his face, but he continued to recite.
+When the Quraysh realised that he was reciting Muhammad's teaching, they began to hit his face, but he continued to recite.
 He returned to the Muslims with the bruises on his face, saying, "I have never despised Allah's enemies more than I do now, and if you like I will go and do the same thing tomorrow."
 The Muslims told him that he had already done enough, "for you have made them listen to what they don't want to hear".

 Abd Allah and his brother Utba were among those who emigrated to Abyssinia in 616.
 Abd Allah returned to Mecca in 619 with Abd al-Rahman ibn Awf.